leenhariri/Impact-Tool-Oqi/README.md

 # OQI SDG Tool

-## Overview
+## Project Description
-The OQI SDG Tool is a web-based platform developed by the Open Quantum Institute to help users design, map, and evaluate the impact pathways of their projects against the United Nations Sustainable Development Goals (SDGs).
-It enables individuals or teams to document their theory of change, align it with relevant SDGs, visualize the relationships between results and indicators, identify associated risks and assumptions, and assess cross-SDG interactions using a color-coded interlinkage matrix.
+OQI Impact Tool is a web-based impact assessment platform developed for the Open Quantum Institute (OQI).
+The tool supports structured Theory of Change modelling and enables projects to align their activities and outcomes with the UN Sustainable Development Goals (SDGs).

-The tool supports multi-user collaboration, a project initiator can invite others to work on the same project.
-All work can be saved, edited, and exported as PDF for reporting or presentation purposes.
+The application allows users to define impact hierarchies, associate indicators and baselines, link results to SDGs and SDG Targets, and capture contextual elements such as risks, assumptions, activities, and stakeholders.
+Based on this structured data, the tool generates interactive Theory of Change diagrams and SDG interlinkage matrices to support analysis, reporting, and decision-making.

+The platform is designed for research, policy, and innovation projects that require transparent, evidence-based impact assessment.
+Authentication in the deployed environment is handled via Single Sign-On (SSO), and the tool is intended to run behind an institutional identity provider.

 ## Features